MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Multiple-selection-List-Boxes.md

 $result = $form.ShowDialog()
 ```

-Finally, the code inside the **If** block instructs Windows what to do with the form after users
+Finally, the code inside the `if` block instructs Windows what to do with the form after users
 select one or more options from the list box, and then click the **OK** button or press the
 **Enter** key.